mesjou/rl-playground/README.md

-# rl-playground
+# RL playground

 Simple single file implementation of PPO with TensorFlow 2.0

 I created the repo to understand PPO and make all of the basic functionality available in one single file to quickly grasp the concepts.
-I plan to extend the algorithms in hte future with additional other RL algos.
+In the future, I plan to extend the repo with other RL algos.

 ## Get started

-Prerequisites (Example for MacOS only):
+Prerequisites (Example for MacOS):

 * macOS
 * pyenv installed